 Say-on-Pay Vote.
-At our 2014 annual meeting of stockholders, we provided our stockholders with the opportunity to vote to approve, on an advisory basis, the compensation of our named executive officers.
+At our 2015 annual meeting of stockholders, we provided our stockholders with the opportunity to vote to approve, on an advisory basis, the compensation of our named executive officers.
 The Compensation Committee reviewed the results of this advisory "say-on-pay" vote.
-A significant majority of our stockholders (87%) that voted at the annual meeting of stockholders approved the compensation of our named executive officers as described in our proxy statement for last year's annual meeting of stockholders.
-As noted above, the Compensation Committee is committed to the ongoing review and evaluation of our executive officer compensation levels and program.
-For example, in February 2014, the Compensation Committee introduced objective criteria and weighting levels to evaluate and determine the annual cash bonuses to our executive officers in respect of the 2014 performance year.
-See "2014 Compensation Strategy" below.
+A significant majority of our stockholders (66%) that voted at the annual meeting of stockholders approved the compensation of our named executive officers as described in our proxy statement for last year's annual meeting of stockholders.
+The Compensation Committee is committed to the ongoing review and evaluation of our executive officer compensation levels and program and incorporated feedback received from our stockholder outreach initiatives into its annual review of our executive compensation program.
+In February 2016, the Compensation Committee introduced modifications to our executive compensation program as described under "-2016 Compensation Strategy" and "-Equity Grants."

-2015 Compensation Strategy
+2016 Compensation Strategy